 Here is my example of that today:

 Shay, if you are reading this, I forgive you.
 I forgive you because forgiveness is an act of the will, and my will is strong.
-I forgive you because it is the only way I could walk out of the prison of my exact memory of your bedroom: the white shirt hung on the shotgun; the wooden stock peeking out; the two White Rain Coconut conditioner and one shampoo bottle in your shower.
+I forgive you because it is the only way I could walk out of the prison of my exact memory of your bedroom: the white, starched, button down shirt hung on the firearm; the wooden stock of peeking out; the two White Rain Coconut conditioner bottles next to the shampoo bottle in your shower.
 I don’t know if someone hurt you when you were 16, too.
 I didn’t think I was, but I was a child.
 Even if I could have consented to sex, I told you that without a condom was a never.
 I told you to stop and you didn’t.
 The next time, I went along with it because I thought it was the only way I could get you out of my life.
 My memory is that I was on the ceiling, floating above my body and looking down the entire time.
 Do you still have the copy of Little Earthquakes I had borrowed and you sent our friend to come get from me and return to you?
 How could you have done that to me and been a Tori Amos fan?

 I want you to heal.
 I want you to read that paragraph to a psychologist and say, “my work here isn’t done until I can make sense of why I did that to her, and what I need to change so I never do it again.”
 When you’re healed, I want you to spend as much time as I had to spend healing myself teaching others about enthusiastic consent and what they need to do so that no other person will have to go through what I went through.
 I don’t hate you.
 I hate what you did to me.
 I hate how what you did to me continues to reverberate through my life, twenty years later.
 I hate that when you got ahold of me online to apologize, you had listed bands I had seen the week before as your favorites – we were both at that Trail of Dead show, and finding that out after the fact made me scared to go see downtown to see a show for years.
 I don’t want to be scared of you anymore.
 I want you to heal, and help others.
 That’s what I want from you, and no prison in the world can give that to me.